 The following illustrations show 3:1 systems without and with a COD pulley.

-Looking at the above systems, you can see that eventually the pulleys will touch.
-The system needs to be "reset" just before they do:
+Looking at the above 3:1 systems, you can see that eventually the pulleys will touch.
+The system needs to be "reset" just before they touch:

 It is obviously beneficial to have a large rigging area to reset the system.
-If there are only 3 meters between the pulleys in your 3:1 mechanical advantage system, you'll have to reset after pulling 3 meters of rope and your load will have only gained 1 meter.
-If you have to raise the load 30 meters, you'll need to reset 30 times!
-If you do have a limited work area, it may be advantageous to put a COD pulley at the main anchor and build your mechanical advantage system elsewhere, as shown in this next illustration.
+If there are only 3 meters between the pulleys in your 3:1 mechanical advantage system, you'll have to reset every time you pull 3 meters of rope and your load will have have only have raised 1 meter.
+If you have to raise the load 30 meters, you'll need to reset the system 30 times!
+If you have a limited work area, it may be advantageous to put a COD pulley at the main anchor and build your mechanical advantage system elsewhere, as shown in this next illustration.

 Working with PowerPoint?

 Let vRigger help.